Small Business Owner's Guide to Retirement Planning

 Individual Retirement Accounts (IRAs)

 IRAs are a type of retirement account that individuals can set up to save for retirement.
-There are two types of IRAs, traditional and Roth.
+There are two types of IRAs: traditional and Roth.
 Traditional IRAs allow contributions to be tax-deductible, while Roth IRAs allow for tax-free distributions in retirement.

 Simplified Employee Pension (SEP) Plans

-A SEP plan allows business owners to contribute to their retirement accounts and those of their employees.
+A SEP plan allows business owners to contribute to their retirement accounts and their employees.
 SEP plans are straightforward to set up and have high contribution limits.
 This type of plan is similar to a traditional IRA but allows for higher contribution limits.

 Solo 401(k) Plans